-The Coordinator Professional Growth Planning (PGP) Template is designed to facilitate the coordinator's professional development.
-The coordinator uses it to set PGP goals, as well as to track and reflect on professional development or goal-related activities; the Director of Curriculum and Instruction uses it to review progress and score the coordinator's PGP at the conclusion of the evaluation cycle.
+The Coordinator Professional Growth Planning (PGP) is designed to facilitate the coordinator's professional development.
+The coordinator uses it to set professional learning goals, as well as to track and reflect on professional learning and the impact on practice.
+The Director of Curriculum and Instruction uses it to review progress and score the coordinator's PGP at the conclusion of the evaluation cycle.